 This guide will help you care for a hermit crab that has been attacked, lost several limbs or is suffering from molt complications.
 General care instructions will be outlined and special exceptions for molting crabs will be included at the end of the guide.
-If this a newly purchased hermit crab that is dropping limbs you should check out our information on Post Purchase Stress.
-PPS is a common cause of dropped limbs.
+If this a newly purchased hermit crab that is dropping limbs you should check out our information on Post Purchase Death Syndrome.
+PPDS is a common cause of dropped limbs.
 Dropping multiple limbs indicates extreme stress.
 Not all hermit crabs can recover from this type of limb loss.

 The victim hermit crab needs to be isolated.
 Use a secure container that other hermit crabs can not access.
 The victim will remain in isolation until healthy enough to return to the main group.
 The time in isolation depends on the severity of the attack.
 A badly injured crab may need to be isolated until the next molt.

 The isolation unit should have the same humidity and temperature as the main tank.
 (Recommended: 80F/80%)

 Include a hut or some other place to hide.
 Shallow substrate, spare shells, food and water are all needed.
 Each will be discussed below.